ryjen/prep-cli/README.md

 The default plugins and SDK is written in Go.
 They are compiled, compressed, and included in the prep binary.
 When you initialize a repository for the first time they will be extracted.
 (TODO: use installers and shared files)

+### Current default plugins:

+- **archive**: a resolver plugin that downloads and extracts different archived formats
+- **autotools**: a build plugin that uses a configure script to generate makefiles. requires a configure script
+- **cmake**: a build plugin that uses cmake to generate makefiles
+- **git**: a resolver plugin that clones a git repository
+- **homebrew**: a resolver plugin that installs packages using homebrew on OSX
+- **make**: a build plugin that executes make on a makefile.  requires install param

 ## Plugin Types: